gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 ## Register tables for Raw data

-In order to access data in HDFS or Object Storage using dbt, we have to create a table in the Hive metastore.
+In order to access data in Object Storage using `dbt`, we have to create a table in the Hive metastore.
 Note that the location `s3a://flight-bucket/raw/..` points to the data we have uploaded before.

 Connect to Hive Metastore CLI